2014: Mikala Dwyer ‘The Weight Of Shape’

-Mikala Dwyer’s The Weight of Shape balances between ceiling and floor, hovering in and around the viewer’s field of vision.
-The weight of shape is a physical demonstration of thought patterns: at once geometric and organic; synthetic and natural; opaque and translucent; slick and porous; flat and voluptuous; at some moments static and then unexpectedly and uncontrollably mobile.
-A kind of corporeal daydream about the interior of the mind, the weight of shape provides an opportunity for the distinct departments of thinking to be negotiated physically, and perhaps rearranged.
+Mikala Dwyer’s The Weight of Shape is a physical demonstration of thought patterns: at once geometric and organic; synthetic and natural; opaque and translucent; slick and porous; flat and voluptuous; at some moments static and then unexpectedly and uncontrollably mobile.
+A kind of corporeal daydream about the interior of the mind, The Weight of Shape provides an opportunity for the distinct departments of thinking to be negotiated physically, and perhaps rearranged.
 A mass of associations, the swinging objects are, again, fragments from the fertile zone of consciousness.

 Recent group exhibitions include 19th Biennale of Sydney, You imagine what you desire, 2014; The End of the 20th Century.
 The Best is Yet to Come, Hamburger Bahnhof, Berlin, 2013–14; Future Primitive, Heide Museum of Modern Art, Melbourne, 2013–14; NETWORKS (cells & silos), Monash University Museum of Art, Melbourne, 2011; Monanism, Museum of Old and New Art, Tasmania, 2011; The Beauty of Distance: Songs of Survival in a Precarious Age, the 17th Biennale of Sydney, 2010; and Before and After Science, the Adelaide Biennale of Australian Art, 2010.

-The Weight of Shape was funded by the Melbourne Art Foundation and will be gifted to the National Gallery of Australia, Canberra.
+The Weight of Shape was funded by Melbourne Art Foundation and gifted to the National Gallery of Australia, Canberra.